 There are many ways you can approach exploring this question.
 Your answer can be one that celebrates the powerful and impactful, for example, the influence of a family member on your life and what you’ve learned from them, or it might be a chance to talk to those you feel are accountable for things you want to see changing in the world.
-The power in question can be anything or anyone – your parents, your town, fashion, food, the environment, a sibling, a politician, a group of people, a neighbour, a religious leader, a teacher.
+The power in question can be anything or anyone – your parents, your town, your mobile phone, fashion, food, the environment, a sibling, a politician, a habit, a group of people, a neighbour, a religious leader, a teacher.
 Anything at all goes.

 Truth to Power Café